Insu Yun

 Assistant Professor at KAIST

-Every Agent has its Own Story (1) - Martian: Exploring the Unknown with Sophisticated Tools
+Every Patch Agent has its Own Story (1) - Martian: Exploring the Unknown with Sophisticated Tools

 As we mentioned in our previous blog post, we enhanced the patching capabilities of Atlantis by ensembling multiple patch agents.
 In this series of blog posts, we will introduce each of our patch agents in detail and explain the rationale behind their designs.
 Diversity for Good To maximize the effectiveness of ensembling, it is crucial to have diverse agents.
 If all agents are similar, the ensemble will not perform significantly better than any individual agent.
 Therefore, we intentionally designed our patch agents to be diverse in their approaches, methodologies, and also models used.
 We newly developed six patch agents, each with its own unique architecture and motivation, as summarized in the table below.